richape/Ewoks-of-Endor/README.md

   - As a user, I would like to modify a womble's traits so that they can change costumes when they like

-  - As a user, I would like to change a womble's rubbish type assignment so I can make the best use of their meagre resources
+  - As a user, I would like to change a womble's rubbish type assignment so I can make the best use of their meager resources

   - As an administrator, I would like to add new rubbish types because the rubbish collection needs on Wimbledon Commons are always changing